-Dr. Ben DeVane will explore and shed insight on what happens when visual culture theory meets digital media and gaming.
+Dr. Ben DeVane explored and shed insight on what happens when visual culture theory meets digital media and gaming.
 During the 20th and 21st centuries, human beings have created and been witness to an explosion of new technologies, forms of communication, e-pedagogies, games, simulations, and automations that have completely re-vamped the way in which information is perceived and processed.
 These advances have transformed not only perceptual and cognitive processes, but also time, space, and sense of place.
 Research is now catching up with the visual aspects of perception and cognition with e-literacies and new frameworks that encapsulate as well as exceed the informative and educational power of the written word.

 More background on Dr. DeVane and his research interests can be found in his Digital Worlds faculty profile HERE.